stuarteberg/graph-tool/doc/quickstart.rst

    performed internally (in C++).

-   Note that property map values (see :ref:`sec_property_maps`) are unaffected by the index changes due to vertex removal.
+   Note that property map values (see :ref:`sec_property_maps`) are unaffected by the index changes due to vertex removal, as they are modified accordingly by the library.

 .. note::